 INTAMIN GIGA COASTER

-The first (and only for ten years) Giga Coaster by Intamin was multi-award winning Millennium Force at Cedar Point in Ohio, USA.
-Standing 310 feet (94.5m) tall with a top speed of 93 mph (150 km/h), Millennium Force proved that you could have massive height coupled with an excellent layout people adore.
+The first, and only for a decade, Intamin Giga Coaster was multi-award winning Millennium Force at Cedar Point in Ohio, USA.
+Standing 310 feet (94.5m) tall with a top speed of 93 mph (150 km/h), Millennium Force proved that you could have massive height coupled with a layout people adore.

 In 2010, Intamin opened its second Giga Coaster – Intimidator 305 at Kings Dominion in Virginia, USA.
-I305, as it is affectionately known, is 305 feet (93m) tall with a top speed of 90 mph (145 km/h) and travels relatively close to the ground – other than on the massive lift hill.
+I305, as it is affectionately known, is 305 feet (93m) tall with a top speed of 90 mph (145 km/h) and travels relatively close to the ground – other than on the massive lift hill and the airtime hill underneath.

 MORGAN GIGA COASTER

-Over a dozen years after manufacturing their first Hyper Coaster, Bolliger & Mabillard stepped it up a notch with Leviathan at Canada’s Wonderland – the company’s first Giga Coaster.
+Over a dozen years after manufacturing their first Hyper Coaster, B&M stepped it up a notch with Leviathan at Canada’s Wonderland – the company’s first Giga Coaster.
 Instead of featuring an abundance of floater airtime, this 306 foot (93m) tall, 92 mph (148 km/h) monster is strictly all about height and speed.